Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Methods

-Figure \ref{ClusteringGoodness} show two measures of the clustering accuracy.
-First, top plot displays the weighted average of the percentage of nodes that have the modal (i.e., most common) verdict in each cluster.
-We can see that for any cosine-similarity higher than 0.825 we find that over 90\% of fact-checks in the same cluster have the same associated rating.
-This holds both when we map ratings to two labels (true, false) and when we map them to four labels (true, mostly-true, mostly-false, false).
+Having fact-checks in the same cluster generally sharing the same rating is an important signal of the correctness of our clusters.
+Table \ref{ClusteringGoodness} shows two measures of the clustering accuracy.
+We show the percentage of claims for each cluster in the modal verdict category.
+In the first row, the values indicate the percentage of claims in the modal category for four different categories (true, mostly-true, mostly-false, and false).
+The values in parenthesis indicate a random baseline.
+The second row of the table shows the percentage of claims per cluster in the modal category mapped only to true and false.
+For any cosine-similarity higher than 0.825 we find that over 90\% of fact-checks in the same cluster have the same associated rating.
+This holds both when we employ two labels (true, false) and when we employ four labels (true, mostly-true, mostly-false, false).
 This indicates that our clustering methodology effectively groups fact-checks that are not only semantically similar but also share similar ratings of truthfulness.
-Having fact-checks in the same cluster generally share the same rating is an important signal of the cohesiveness of our clusters.
-Since most items fact-checked are rated as false or mostly-false, meeting this criteria alone is not proof of a good clustering, but if our clustering did not satisfy this criteria it would suggest the clusters were likely too broad.
+In all experimental conditions, our clustering outperforms a random baseline, constructed by randomly sampling verdicts from the overall verdict distribution.

 We finally settled on a cosine-similarity threshold for edges of 0.875 after analyzing all available measures in conjunction with our qualitative evaluation.
 This measure is in line with previous research \cite[e.g.,][]{kazemiClaim2021}.
 Where possible we perform measures with a range of thresholds, and we find the same general patterns.